Skip to main content

 • To create an additional filter rule or rule group at the same level as the first filter rule, click either Add Rule or Add Rule Group outside of the first filter rule box.

-• To create a filter rule group nested within the first filter rule, click Add Rule Group inside of the first filter rule box.
+• To create a filter rule group nested within the first filter rule, click Add Rule Group inside the first filter rule box.

 Note